Arbazmohammad/BDA594-Arbaz-Mohammad/README.md

 There are 5'V of Big data which are:

-1- Volume
+1- Volume: Size of the Data.

-2- Velocity
+2- Velocity: Speed at which the data generated.

-3- Variety
+3- Variety: Different types of data such as text, photos, audios etc.

-4- Veracity
+4- Veracity: Disturbance in the data.

-5- Value
+5- Value: Generating Values from the data.